VonFaFiller/cybersecurity-homelab/docs/windows/windows-setup.md

 - VM resources (CPU and RAM) are adjustable depending on the lab phase
 - This VM will be used as a controlled sandbox, not as the primary endpoint
 - The Windows host system will serve as the main realistic endpoint
+- Windows Update was completed after installation
+- VMware Tools were installed after the initial setup

 ## Issues
 - VM initially attempted PXE boot instead of loading the ISO